nextflow-io/training/docs/hello_nextflow/06_hello_config.md

     }
 ```

-We can't test this since we don't have a live connection to Slurm in the Gitpod environment, but you can look up the `sbatch` command in the `.command.run` script file if you'd like to see how these directives are translated into job parameters for the executor.
+We can't test this since we don't have a live connection to Slurm in the Gitpod environment, but you can run it and look up the `sbatch` command in the `.command.run` script file if you'd like to see how these directives are translated into job parameters for the executor.

 !!!note